 I hold a PhD in Computer Science from the University of Oxford,

 a M.Phil. in Computer Speech, Text and Internet Technology from the University of Cambridge,

 and a B.Eng. in Information Engineering from the Beijing University of Posts and Telecommunications.

-My research focuses on assuring the safety, security and reliability of cyber-physical systems (CPS).
+My research focuses on assuring the safety and trustworthiness of cyber-physical systems (CPS).
 I develop modeling and analysis methods for CPS, drawing on formal methods, machine learning, optimal control, and human factors.
 I also work across many different application domains, from medical devices, to autonomous robots, to smart cities.

 I was honored to receive the prestigious James S. McDonnell Foundation Postdoctoral Fellowship, which only selects 10 recipients internationally and trans-disciplinary each year.
 I have also received various other awards, such as the ACM SIGMOBILE N2 Women Young Researcher Fellowship, UK Engineering and Physical Sciences Research Council Scholarship, and Cambridge Trust Scholarship.

 3/2018: I've received an NSF CRII Award on "Cognitive Trust in Human-Autonomous Vehicle Interactions".